rRrasta/LinuxNetwork/README.md

 - Add a screenshot with the call and the output of the used commands to the report.

 ##### Save dumps of the virtual machine images
-**p.s.
+**P.S.
 Do not upload dumps to git under any circumstances!**

 ## Part 6.
 Dynamic IP configuration using **DHCP**

-`-` Our next step is to learn more about **DHCP** service, which you already know.
+"Our next step is to learn more about **DHCP** service, which you already know."

 **== Task ==**

-*In this task you need to use virtual machines from Part 5*
+*In this task you need to use virtual machines from Part 5.*

 ##### For r2, configure the **DHCP** service in the */etc/dhcp/dhcpd.conf* file: